 They may say things like, “I’m so glad you could meet my other friends, but I guess you’re just not their type,” or “I love your laugh, but next time we go out could you please tone it down a little.”

-They’ll also use humour to disguise their belittling comments of you.
+They’ll also use humour to disguise their belittling comments about you.
 Then if you express that you were hurt by the comment they can laugh it off and tell you to lighten up, it was just a joke!

 READ: A Narcissist’s Creed → |